sib-swiss/SPARQL_course/docs/music.md

 Download the ttl file [`music.ttl`](Music/music.ttl)

-It is already loaded on the RECON4IMD server (TODO add address), but you can also install it on your local instance if you wish.
+It is already loaded on the ReconXKG server (https://reconx.vital-it.ch), but you can also install it on your local instance if you wish.

 Now select the albums from our database: